error454/error454.github.com/_posts/2017-07-24-skookumscript-p4-workflow.md

 # Workflow for Blueprints

 When SkookumScript is enabled in a project and you are working with blueprints, things will be automatically generated under the hood in the `Project-Generated-BP` folder.
-In the latest versions of SkookumScript, the SkookumScript IDE automatically checks out/adds these auto-generated files to your default changelist.
-So you will want to make sure you have the IDE configured for source control and that you are connected to P4 with an active session.
+In the latest versions of SkookumScript, the SkookumScript Plugin automatically checks out/adds these auto-generated files to your default changelist.
+You will want to make sure you have Unreal Engine configured for source control and that you are connected to P4 with an active session.

 Any time you add a new function or variable to your BP, the auto-generated contents for that BP will change in `Project-Generated-BP`.
 Once you're ready to check your BP changes in, be sure to check your default changelist and include any `Project-Generated-BP` changes that are relevant.